 The Group seeks to maintain a regular dialogue with both existing and potential new shareholders to communicate the Group’s strategy and progress and to understand the needs and expectations of shareholders.

-As a professional service-based business, our employees are a key factor in delivering successful growth and as such the Company fosters an open and friendly dialogue throughout its workforce.
-The Company endeavours to keep its workforce informed on the Company’s progress and holds regular meetings both formal and informal via social events.
+As a professional service-based business, employees are a key factor in delivering successful growth and as such the Company fosters an open and friendly dialogue throughout its workforce.
+The Company endeavours to keep its workforce informed on progress and holds regular meetings both formal and informal via social events.

 The Company works closely with its advisors to ensure it operates in conformity of its listing regulations as well as the social, legal, and cultural requirements where it operates.
 The Company’s customers and prospective customers are of course crucial to the growth and long-term success of the Company and as such the Company is a ‘sales-led’ business with a high priority given to customer service and interaction.